-In terms of section 19(1) of the GSF Act the Authority has appointed Datacom Employer Services Limited to administer the GSF Schemes for a term of six years from 26 April 2005.
+In terms of section 19(1) of the GSF Act the Authority has appointed Datacom Employer Services Ltd to administer the GSF Schemes for a term of six years from 26 April 2005.

 The Authority has entered into various transactions with Government entities on an arm's length basis in the normal course of business.
-During the year the Authority entered into an agreement with the Guardians of New Zealand Superannuation (the Guardians) to share with the Guardians information gathered from the Authority's sovereign screening programme.
+During the year the Authority entered into a resource sharing agreement with the Guardians of New Zealand Superannuation (the Guardians) to work jointly with the Guardians on the Authority's Responsible Investing Policies.
 David May (Deputy Chairman) is Chairman of the Guardians.
+Other Crown Financial Institutions, including the Earthquake Commission (EC), are also involved in this resource sharing agreement with the Guardians.
+Keith Taylor (Board member) is the Deputy Chair of the EC Board.

 The Authority and the NPF have formed a joint venture company, Annuitas.
 Each organisation has entered into a management services agreement with Annuitas.
 The main function of Annuitas is to provide staff (Management) who act in management and secretarial roles on behalf of the Authority and the NPF.
 The Authority has appointed Board members, Tim McGuinness and David May, as directors of Annuitas.
 The costs of running Annuitas are shared between the Authority and the NPF on an equitable basis, as agreed between the two parties.
-The Authority paid fees for this service during the year amounting to \$1,501,000 (2007 \$1,250,000).
-The amount owing by Annuitas to the Authority at year end was \$11,253.
+The Authority paid fees for this service during the year amounting to \$1,762,000 (2008 : \$1,501,000).
+The amount owing by Annuitas to the Authority at year end was \$6,279 (2008: \$11,253).